Return to Index

 - Are under age 35 and have not been able to get pregnant after a year of unprotected sex timed to match ovulation

-- Have reason to believe you or your partner may have fertility problems, even before trying to get pregnant
+- Have reason to believe that you or your partner may have fertility problems, even before trying to get pregnant

 - Hormone tests